 In August 2006, George Clooney and Grant Heslov started the production company Smokehouse Pictures.

-In October 2006, George Clooney received the American Cinematheque Award, which recognizes contributions to the art of motion pictures.
+In October 2006, George Clooney received the American Cinematheque Award for his significant contributions to motion pictures.

-In 2006, George Clooney made humorous statements against Republican Party figures including Jack Abramoff and Steve Wynn.
+In 2006, George Clooney made humorous and sarcastic statements against Republican Party figures at the 63rd Golden Globe Awards.

-On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take decisive action regarding the Darfur conflict.
+On March 25, 2007, George Clooney sent an open letter to German Chancellor Angela Merkel, urging the European Union to take decisive action in the Darfur region, citing the failure of Sudan President Omar al-Bashir to respond to UN resolutions.

-On September 21, 2007, George Clooney and then-girlfriend Sarah Larson were injured in a motorcycle accident in Weehawken, New Jersey, when his motorcycle was hit by a car.
+On September 21, 2007, George Clooney and his then-girlfriend Sarah Larson were injured in a motorcycle accident in Weehawken, New Jersey, when his motorcycle was hit by a car.
+Conflicting reports emerged regarding the cause of the accident.

-On October 9, 2007, over two dozen staff at Palisades Medical Center were suspended for looking at George Clooney's medical records without permission, violating federal law.
+On October 9, 2007, more than two dozen staff at Palisades Medical Center were suspended without pay for looking at George Clooney's medical records in violation of federal law following his motorcycle accident.

-In December 2007, George Clooney and Don Cheadle received the Summit Peace Award from the Nobel Peace Prize Laureates in Rome for their efforts regarding Darfur.
+In December 2007, George Clooney and Don Cheadle received the Summit Peace Award from the Nobel Peace Prize Laureates in Rome for their advocacy work regarding the Darfur crisis.
+Clooney acknowledged their efforts as 'failures' in his acceptance speech.

-In 2007, George Clooney was named one of Time's 100 Most Influential People in the World.
+George Clooney was named one of Time's 100 Most Influential People in the World in 2007.

-On January 18, 2008, the United Nations announced George Clooney's appointment as a UN messenger of peace, effective January 31.
+On January 18, 2008, the United Nations announced George Clooney's appointment as a UN Messenger of Peace, effective January 31.
+This role was to support the UN's efforts in conflict resolution and peacekeeping.

-On January 22, 2008, George Clooney was nominated for an Academy Award for Best Actor for his role in "Michael Clayton" (2007), but he lost to Daniel Day-Lewis.
+On January 22, 2008, George Clooney was nominated for an Academy Award for Best Actor for his role in "Michael Clayton", but he lost to Daniel Day-Lewis, who won for "There Will Be Blood".

-On April 4, 2008, George Clooney resigned from the Writers Guild of America over a dispute regarding writing credit for "Leatherheads".
+On April 4, 2008, it was reported that George Clooney had resigned from the Writers Guild of America over a dispute concerning "Leatherheads".
+He withdrew after losing an arbitration vote regarding writing credit for the film.

 In May 2008, George Clooney and Sarah Larson broke up.